liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone1-step3.md

 ## Next Steps

-With Liquibase working against your database, now is a great time to release the first version of your extension and get feedback.
+With Liquibase working for your database, now is a great time to release the first version of your extension and get feedback.

-When you are ready to build advanced support, you can move on to [milestone 2](milestone2-step1.md)
+When you are ready to build advanced support, you can start working on [milestone 2](milestone2-step1.md)